Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to the owner, the group owner and the other users, to the file hello sets all permissions to only the other users sets the mode of the file hello into a long format
+adds execution permission to the owner, the group owner and the other users, to the file hello sets all permissions to only the other users sets the mode of the file hello into a long format to make the mode of two files the same